Road cycling in Zeeland

 Jo de Roo route - 111 km

-The Jo de Roo route takes you from lovely Zuid-Beveland to Noord-Brabant and back.
-Quite a challenge, with cobblestones, outer dikes and a modest climb.
+The Jo de Roo route starts in lovely Zuid-Beveland and goes to Noord-Brabant and back.
+It’s a challenging route with cobblestones, sections along the sea dyke and a modest climb.

 Theo Middelkamp route - 145 km